Mailgun Connector ¶

 - Capability Level Properties:

-is the email address of the sender.- This email address must contain the verified mailgun domain, e.g.
+Sender Nameis simply the name of the sender.From Addressis the email address of the sender.- This email address must contain the verified mailgun domain, e.g.

 davinci@YOUR_DOMAIN.mailgun.com